Chinese Studies (Minor)

 Admissions

+To be admitted to the program, a student must have a GPA of at least 2.0.
 Application for admission to any University minor program is now available via MyPack Portal.
-Admission will be based upon the student’s academic record, and in most cases, no longer requires departmental review.
-Go to Add a Minor to apply.
+Admission will be based upon the student’s academic record, and in most cases no longer requires departmental review.
+Go to the Add a Minor page to apply.
+(Students may declare the minor when they are enrolled in a class that counts toward the minor.)

 Certification